humaneguy/pretty-routes/readme.md

-Pretty Routes for Laravel
+Laravel Rootz
 ====

-Visualise your routes in pretty format.
+Visualise your routes in an intuistic way.
 This is the Tailwind CSS version of https://github.com/garygreen/pretty-routes

 ![Pretty Routes](rootz.png)